 If you like matte finishes or use powder regularly, a good way to ensure a more natural finish versus a very made up or cakey one is to finish your makeup with a few spritzes of a making setting mist.
 Not only will this set your makeup it will also make it look like skin, rather than like you’ve applied a lot of foundation.
 We like the MAC Prep + Prime Fix+ , $37

 Prep your skin

-The key to acing that base is prepping your skin the right way.
+The journey to achieveing natural looking foundation, actually start even before you apply it.
+Prepping your skin the right way ensures that foundation goes on smoothly.
 Regular exfoliation will ensure there are no dry patches for foundation to cling to, but the real trick to getting your foundation to look flawless is to always prep your skin with a moisturiser.
 It’s easier to blend foundation onto hydrated skin for smooth, even coverage.
 Kim Kardashian’s makeup artist Mario Dedivanovic uses the Kiehl’s Ultra Facial Moisturizer ($57) to prep her skin.
 If it’s good enough for Kim K, it’s good enough for us.

 Choose the right foundation for your skin type

 Matching your foundation to your skin type will go a long way in making your foundation look flawless.
 You don’t want to wear matte foundation that will emphasise dry patches on dry, dehydrated skin, or a rich, moisturising foundation that will make oily skin look greasy.
 Pick the right foundation and finish—dewy, matte, velvety—for your skin type and you’re on your way to creating the perfect canvas for your makeup.

 Use a primer